 Represented national bank in multi-million dollar commercial loan enforcement action.
 Obtained summary judgment in the bank’s favor.

 Jim’s practice spans a variety of employment and business litigation matters.
-He leads his firm’s Trade Secrets and Employee Mobility practice.
+He leads the firm’s Trade Secrets and Employee Mobility practice.
 Jim specializes in the protection and enforcement of intellectual property rights, including matters involving trade secret, non-compete, computer fraud, unfair competition, and related business tort claims.
 He has represented Fortune 500 companies in some of their most challenging and significant engagements in these areas.
 He also provides advice to clients concerning best practices for protecting and enforcing intellectual property rights and addressing restrictive covenants in employment-related agreements and business transactions.

 Jim has extensive employment litigation experience that includes defending employers against single and multi-plaintiff claims for discrimination, retaliation and harassment, as well as against high exposure wage and hour class action claims arising under the California Labor Code and the FLSA.